Allopurinol

 FAQs

-Allopurinol is used to treat Gout (increased uric acid leading to inflammation), kidney stones, and bladder stones.
+Allopurinol is used to treat gout (increased uric acid leading to inflammation), kidney stones, and bladder stones.
 It decreases blood uric acid levels in the body.

-Allopurinol contains allopurinol, an enzyme inhibitor that works by inhibiting the enzyme xanthine oxidase, the enzyme responsible for uric acid formation.
-It stops uric acid formation inside the body without affecting the essential mechanism of cells and the body.Â
+Allopurinol contains allopurinol, which works by blocking the action of xanthine oxidase, the enzyme responsible for the production of uric acid.
+It stops uric acid formation inside the body and prevents crystal buildup, making it effective in managing gout and kidney/bladder stones.

-If you are taking Allopurinol and it makes you vomit, then your contraceptive pill would not be effective, and it could lead to unwanted pregnancy.
+If you are taking Allopurinol and it makes you vomit, then your contraceptive pill would not be effective, and it could lead to an unwanted pregnancy.
 If you are of childbearing age, inform your doctor before starting Allopurinol and use another form of contraceptive like condoms.

 Yes, Allopurinol can cause drowsiness in some people.
 It can even make you feel dizzy or have a problem with coordination.
-It is advisable to avoid driving or operate machinery to avoid any unpleasant side effects.
+It is advisable to avoid driving or operating machinery to avoid any unpleasant side effects.

 No, Allopurinol is not an anti-inflammatory medicine.
-It works by inhibiting the enzyme xanthine oxidase, the enzyme responsible for the formation of uric acid.
-It stops uric acid formation inside the body without affecting the essential mechanism of cells and the body.Â
+It works by inhibiting the enzyme xanthine oxidase, which catalyses the formation of uric acid.
+It inhibits uric acid formation within the body without affecting essential cellular and systemic mechanisms.

 Allopurinol may cause side effects such as nausea, vomiting, diarrhoea, stomach upset, or drowsiness.
 If these side effects persist or worsen, please consult your doctor.